Actun Tunichil Muknal

 Tourism

-The Belize Tourism Board, in coordination with the Belize National Institute of Culture and History, Institute of Archaeology, has granted licenses to a small group of agents to conduct tours to this cave, in an attempt to balance its protection against tourist revenue.
+The Belize Tourism Board, with the Belize National Institute of Culture and History, and the Institute of Archaeology, has granted licenses to a small group of agents to conduct tours of this cave, in an attempt to balance its protection against tourist revenue.

 In late May 2012, a tourist accidentally dropped a camera and fractured a human skull estimated to be over one thousand years old.
 As a result, all cameras without a permit are banned from the cave.